mattermost/mattermost-developer-documentation/site/content/integrate/plugins/developer-workflow.md

 ssh -R 80:localhost:8065 ssh.localhost.run
 ```

 An `http` URL pointing to your server should show in the terminal.
 The `https` version of this same URL should also work, which is what you will want to use for your webhook URLs.
-One disadvantage of using `localhost.run` is there is no request/response logging dasboard that is available with ngrok.
+One disadvantage of using `localhost.run` is there is no request/response logging dashboard that is available with ngrok.

 ### Debug server-side plugins using `delve`